fszymaniak/TestFrameworkBoilerplate/README.md

 The Boilerplate of the testing framework is mostly in C#.
 The main purpose is to speed up the test setup.

+This repo has been created as a part of the [#100commitow challenge](https://100commitow.pl)

 ## Issues
 If you have any questions, issues, or improvements please leave a mark here [Issues](https://github.com/fszymaniak/TestFrameworkBoilerplate/issues)